Community Education - Spring 2015

 Beginning Scuba Diving is designed to introduce students to the joy and excitement of scuba diving.
 Through home study, class sessions and pool sessions, you will learn the essential information to scuba dive safely in a swimming pool.
 After the initial classes at Dive Utah, you can choose to complete Open Water training at the Homestead Crater in Midway and complete your PADI Open Water Diver certification.
 This prestigious certification is internationally recognized and will allow you a lifetime of scuba enjoyment.
 Fees include classroom and pool instruction, texts, scuba gear rental, open water instruction, and Homestead Crater entry fees.

 If you already have your open water certification you can join the Advanced Open Water Diver Course.
 During the course you will learn five additional skills such as how to carefully plan a dive to a depth between 60 - 100 ft., how to preserve the beauty of a delicate reef by using advanced buoyancy skills and much more.
 You will even have the opportunity to try out an underwater propulsion vehicle!
 To register for the class email Robyn Hyde.
 There is a short assignment you will need to complete before the first class on the 17th.
+Course fee includes classroom and pool instruction, text, scuba gear rental and entry fees to certification sites.
+Students must have a log book and Recreational Dive Planner (RDP).

 This class is geared toward intermediate tappers who have a fair amount of previous experience or who have participated fully in at least 2 sessions at Westminster.
 This class will dive deeper into technique, rhythm, and more complicated patterns & combinations.
 Students must provide their own shoes, which can be found at several stores around the valley and online.